zeromq/azmq1-0/README.md

 intended to work well with C++ applications which use the Boost libraries in general, and Asio in particular.

-The main abstraction exposed by the library is aziomq::socket which provides an Asio style socket interface to the underlying zeromq socket and interfaces with Asio's io_service().
+The main abstraction exposed by the library is azmq::socket which provides an Asio style socket interface to the underlying zeromq socket and interfaces with Asio's io_service().
 The socket implementation participates in the io_service's reactor for asynchronous IO and